stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 * The encodings used in this page are constrained by the TU Encoding and Fairness Charter and by the TU Tension Scale Charter.
 * Any use of the phrases “low tension” or “high tension” follows the fixed scale and conventions defined in those charters.
 * All parameter choices described here are required to be set in advance at the encoding design stage and must not be tuned on individual instances in response to observed tension values.
+* Any modification to the admissible encoding class for this problem requires a charter level update and may not be introduced silently inside this page.

+### Tension scale and thresholds

+* All scalar tension quantities in this page, including `DeltaS_spec_YM`, `DeltaS_conf`, `DeltaS_YM`, `Tension_YM`, `epsilon_YM`, and `delta_YM`, live on the TU tension scale.
+* Numerical thresholds that distinguish low tension from high tension must be chosen in advance according to the TU Tension Scale Charter.
+* No experiment or protocol in this file is allowed to choose or adjust thresholds after inspecting particular data instances.

+### Versioning and non mutation policy

+* The `Last_updated` field in the header metadata marks the version of this effective layer encoding that is intended for public audit.
+* Once a version is published, its contents are considered frozen for the purpose of external verification.
+Substantive changes require a new version with an updated `Last_updated` date and a corresponding change log outside this file.
+* Silent modification of encodings, parameter libraries, or interpretation rules under an unchanged `Last_updated` date is not permitted within the TU framework.

 ### Reference charters

+This page should be read together with the following charters:

 * [TU Effective Layer Charter](../Charters/TU_EFFECTIVE_LAYER_CHARTER.md)
 * [TU Encoding and Fairness Charter](../Charters/TU_ENCODING_AND_FAIRNESS_CHARTER.md)
 * [TU Tension Scale Charter](../Charters/TU_TENSION_SCALE_CHARTER.md)